SlimeVR/SlimeVR-Docs-Site/diy_guide.md

 **4. Install and set up the SlimeVR server**

 This final step requires you to install and configure your server, allowing the tracking data to be parsed on your local machine.
-After doing so all that's left is to configure SteamVR's tracker locations and you are ready to go!
+After doing so, all that's left is to configure tracker roles and you are ready to go!
 The steps to do all this can be found on our [SlimeVR Server setup page](slimevr_setup.md).

 *Created by CalliePepper#0666.
 Video created by ZRock35#9574*